 The Pride players benefit from using state-of-the-art training facilities which includes an indoor 3G pitch and a full-length 4G pitch for home games.

-The players also have access to on-site sports physiotherapists, strength and conditioning coaches and an elite-level gym based in the new Academy building.
+The players also have access to on-site sports sports injury staff, strength and conditioning coaches and an elite-level gym based in the new Academy building.

 2 Former Players have made the NFL!
 Alex Jenkins is with the New Orleans Saints and Santigie Sankoh the Cleveland Browns.
 Currently no other European Team has more NFL players on an active roster.